strozfriedberg/llama/README.md

 }
 ```

 This is the equivalent of `any of (s*)` in a YARA rule.
-If no arguments are provided to `any`, it will return true if any of the patterns defined in the `patterns` section return a hit in the file.
+If no arguments are provided to `any`, it will evaluate to true if any of the patterns defined in the `patterns` section return a hit in the file.
 In that case, the YARA equivalent to Llama's `any()` would be `any of them`.
 In the rule above, `any(s1, s2)` and `any()` are equivalent.

 ##### all

-The `all` condition function takes zero arguments and will return true if there is at least one hit for each of the patterns defined in the `patterns` section.
+The `all` condition function takes zero arguments and will evaluate to true if there is at least one hit for each of the patterns defined in the `patterns` section.

 ```
 rule Phishing {